yachoo2606/GrafikaProjekt/README.md

 <br>

-and our aplication is working with webpack
+and our aplication is working.

-to see the result in web browser localy we need to install extension in vscode the [**Live Server**](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+Now to see the result in web browser localy we need to install extension in vscode the [**Live Server**](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

 <br>